professorjrod/Weather-App/README.md

 Start by creating a copy of this github in your computer's terminal and navigating to that new directory.

-Next run `npm install` and `npm start` to get things going.
+Next run `npm install` to get things going.

-Then you should be able to `open .` the App in your browser.
+Then use `npm start` to open the App in your browser.

 ### Using The Website